 From this point on, Transcribe will automatically be able to access Zoom recordings via the cloud.

-4. Import your recording and choose your language
+1. Import your Zoom recording and choose your language

 Import your recording to Transcribe from the cloud and select the language of your Zoom meeting from more than 120 languages and dialects.

-Your Zoom transcription will be ready in minutes!
+Your Zoom transcript will be ready in minutes!
 Take a tea break or check your emails, and we'll send you a notification when your transcription is complete.

-Use the transcript to create a meeting summary, subtitles, training material, reports, articles - the sky's the limit!
+Use your Zoom transcript to create a meeting summary, subtitles, training material, reports, articles - the sky's the limit!

-If you know you're going to want a transcript of a particular Zoom meeting, then there are some steps you can take to ensure your Zoom transcription is as accurate as possible:
+If you know you're going to want a transcript of a particular Zoom meeting ahead of it taking place, then there are some steps you can take to ensure your Zoom transcript is as accurate as possible:

 Using a headset or a dedicated microphone means the quality of your audio recording will be clearer and louder than if you use the microphone built into your laptop, with less background noise.
 A higher quality recording will improve the quality of your transcript.